Creative schools is an innovative programme that supports schools to tackle challenges and inspire school change through the arts.

 - More cultural education investment available for the benefit of children and young people

-1. Establishing new brokerage infrastructure that enables schools to meet their improvement needs through the arts
+Our established brokerage infrastructure enables schools to meet their improvement needs through the arts

-Creative Schools Brokerage, led by Stratford Circus Arts Centre, is helping to connect schools with arts opportunities differently by looking at school improvement first.
-For the 2017/18 academic year we worked with 16 schools as part of an integrated Creative Schools Artsmark opportunity.
+Led by Stratford Circus Arts Centre on behalf of the East London Cultural Education Alliance, Creative Schools is helping to connect schools with arts opportunities differently by looking at school improvement first.